theogiraudet/Bookshelf/docs/modules/view.md

   **Return**: Whether the check is a success or a failure (1 or 0).
 ```

-*See if the nearest entity is able to see you:*
+*Example: See if the nearest entity is able to see you:*

 ```mcfunction
 # Once